Changelog

 No. Release impact can create review work, but authoritative answers remain human-approved.

-Launch changelog as part of the full support truth loop.
+Launch changelog as part of the full support loop.

-Canonica works best when changelog stays connected to widget answers, hosted help, tickets, and governance.
+AnswerLattice works best when changelog stays connected to widget answers, hosted help, tickets, and answer review.